 |a violation of Standard V(A), Diligence, and Reasonable Basis.

 |a violation of Standard VI(A), Disclosure of Conflicts

 Choose the Right Option Format:

 Timothy Hooper, CFA, is a security analyst at an investment firm.
-In his spare time, Hooper serves as a volunteer for City Pride, which collects clothes for the homeless.
+Hooper serves as a volunteer for City Pride, which collects clothes for the homeless in his spare time.
 Hooper has occasionally given some of the clothes to his friends or sold the clothes instead of returning all of the clothing to City Pride.
 City Pride discovers what he has been doing and dismisses him.
 Later, City Pride learns that other volunteer organizations have dismissed Hooper for similar actions.
 Has Hooper violated Standard I(D) on professional misconduct in the CFA Institute Standards of Professional Conduct?

-CFA Level I exam is certainly not for the faint-hearted or for those casually interested.
-It is meant for people already working in the field of finance with a good amount of knowledge in a specific domain and willing to develop their expertise and professional skills and capabilities for career advancement.
-The odds of completing the exam successfully are certainly not insurmountable but participants need to realize that without an organized and dedicated effort, the results may not be favorable.
-On the positive side, completing CFA Level I exam opens up a whole new world of professional growth opportunities and expands the scope of knowledge and skills for any finance professional.
+The CFA® Level I exam is certainly not for the faint-hearted or those casually interested.
+It is meant for people already working in finance with a good amount of knowledge in a specific domain and willing to develop their expertise, professional skills, and capabilities for career advancement.
+The odds of completing the exam are certainly not impossible, but participants need to realize that the results may not be favorable without an organized and dedicated effort.
+On the positive side, completing the CFA Level I exam opens up a whole new world of professional growth opportunities.
+It expands the scope of knowledge and skills for any finance professional.
 They can then set their sights on earning the much-coveted CFA Charter and put their best foot forward.